FigrCollage Help: Learn to Make a Collage of Figures & Shapes

 This video gives a brief overview of FigrCollage.
-The video uses Mac OS X software for the demo, but it can be used by Windows users as well because the Windows PC software has similar user interface and functionality.
+The video uses Mac OS X software for the demo.
+Still, it can be used by Windows users because the Windows PC software has a similar user interface and functionality.

 Recommendations for Shape

-A shape with fine lines, complex patterns, very small text, and intricate features would require a large number of very small photos to represent.
+A shape with fine lines, complex patterns, tiny text, and intricate features would require a large number of very small photos to represent.
 On the other hand, a simple shape can easily be created and represented using fewer and bigger photos.

 Here’s a comparison of two shapes — the world map and the home.

 The world map is a very complex shape with fine details, and it requires smaller cells to represent.

 A simple shape such as a home can easily be represented using fewer bigger photos.

 If you can’t find a shape of your choice in the standard set of shapes that come along with FigrCollage, you can use any shape.

 Here’re the steps to use a custom shape:

 1. Use an image editor to create a picture using a white background with the shape represented using black colour.
 For example, here’s a sample custom shape: